 While choosing the fan which is turned on during the observing - important consideration is the fan size and quality: A a quality "silent PC" type of fan from a known manufacturer (with ball or oil bearings) usually will do the job.

-A large fan is capable of producing the same airflow as a small one, while working at lower RPM speed - Therefore theoretically it should produce less vibrations.
+A large fan is capable of producing the same airflow as a small one, while working at lower RPM speed - Therefore theoretically it should produce less vibration.
 However in practice it not always true, since with one of my fans I found out that lower frequency vibrations of a large fan (a quality Noctua model) actually affect my telescope more then higher frequency vibrations of a smaller fan.
 Also not every "quiet" fan is necessarily vibration free.
 Therefore it's best to experiment with several different fans.
 In any case it's a good idea to limit RPM speed below the nominal level by supplying a lower voltage (or adding a series resistor).
 Some "quiet" fans come with such option.

 For my 8" Orion Newtonian (and later for the 10" Skywatcher as well) I've simply attached a large rear fan to blow on the back of the primary mirror.
 I've used an Antec 3 speed 120mm fan from a "silent" PC case, which have proven to be vibration free.
 I did the attachment the simplest way possible - using a thick double sided adhesive tape (the same type which comes with a Rigel quickfinder).
 It is surprisingly strong and held the fan very firm (for over 3 years).
 A fan's native 3 speed controller and a power connector were attached the same way.

 A cooling fan, a dew controller , a Li-ion battery and mirror/ambient thermometer mounted on a 10" Newtonian telescope